Generic-Cache/Caching-Service/Light_DNS/README.md

 # Introduction

-Caching-Service is a docker based generic cache, which uses NGINX as the underlying server.
-This can be used to reduce latency in the internal LAN and avoid repeatative usage of the external access link.
-This can also be used to mimic a mirror server by using an authoritative server.

-# Usage

-The Cache-Service can handle only HTTP requests.
-Thus only the HTTP requests must be directed to it, which can done using DNS and SNI Proxy (to handle HTTPS).
+This is a docker container based authoritative DNS server for your LAN cache.
+This is built using BIND-9.
+This is meant to be used in conjunction with hlpr98/generic_cache and hlpr98/sni_proxy.

 ## Prerequisites